PeruvianSkies/PeruvianSkies/README.md

 - 🌱 I’m currently learning some advanced cloud scalability.
 - :laughing: Pronouns: English & Indonesian Native Speaker.
-- :mailbox_with_mail: Ask me about anything: tianputra33@yahoo.com
+- :mailbox_with_mail: Ask me about anything.
 - :shipit: Fun fact: coffee person.

 **You Can Find Me on :**